Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 The green cog will just start the command:
 > control printers

-This way users can quickly change there default printer.
+This way users can quickly change their default printer.

 So this is what Argus looks like as a finished product